camunda/camunda/README.md

 #### Updating screenshots

-If you made feature changes and want to purposely wants to update the UI baseline you can follow the steps before, but on step 4 you should run `yarn playwright --update-snapshots`.
+If you made feature changes and want to purposely wants to update the UI baseline you can follow the steps before, but on step 4 you should run `yarn playwright visual --update-snapshots`.
 Beware the this will update all screenshots, so make sure you only have the changes you want to update in your branch.

 #### Inspecting failures in the CI